 This year’s draft is full of question marks and no one has as many as Washington corner back Marcus Peters.
-He got dismissed from the team during the 2014 season, but allowed to practice with hismarcusp former teammates on campus, showing some repentance and acceptance with his former college coaching staff.
+He got dismissed from the team during the 2014 season, but allowed to practice with his former teammates on campus, showing some repentance and acceptance with his former college coaching staff.
 I reviewed six of his games against Hawaii, Eastern Washington, Oregon, Colorado, Stanford, and Oregon State to get a better idea of the skills he will bring to the next level.
 Here is what I saw:

 CB Marcus Peters, Washington 6’ 197 lbs.